Aymen111-web/Aymen111-web/README.md

 </p>

-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and problem solving .
 - 🌱 I’m currently learning Node.js
 - 💞️ I’m always open to collaborating on projects or discussing about web development .
 - ⚡ when i'm not coding, i enjoy playing playstation game .